 Modern era business stakeholders need current and relevant insights from across business units and processes.
-Traditional data sources like end of month statements and quarterly reports are no longer enough.
-Access to enterprise-wide information fuels analytics solutions and enable a new approach for decision making.
+Traditional data sources like end-of-month statements and quarterly reports are no longer enough.
+Access to enterprise-wide information fuels data analytics platforms and enable a new approach for decision making.

 Well, almost.
-Selecting the best analytics and BI technology solution for you budget and organization doesn’t guarantee positive business outcomes.
+Selecting the best BI / data analytics platform for your budget and organization doesn’t guarantee positive business outcomes.
 This is because the very best results are only achieved when core business actions are supported by clusters of analytics outcomes.

 And what are these clusters of outcomes?
 They're the insights needed for better decision making, and they start with the business, not with the data.
 It's not about the technology - or solving the data silo problem.
 It's all about the approach.